rage/cyber-security-base-19/data/pass.md

 due to the prerequisites.

 To complete an individual course you will have to gather enough points.
-The point threshold is indicated at each individual course.
+The point threshold is indicated on each individual course.
 Note that the essays are not immediately accepted once you have written them as they need to be peer-reviewed or possibly checked by the staff.

 Each course has a deadline, and you have gather enough points before the deadline.